-The standard for HAAs has been established at $80 \,\mu\text{g/l}$ (four-quarter moving average, RAA) and will be in forced on January 1^{st} , 2020.
-To gain information about peak values in the distribution system the Ministry asked Drinking Water System Owners to take monitoring samples in the "middle" of the distribution system.
-In Fairfield usually HAA were sampled at 5 Main Street Hydrant and additional samples in the quarter 3 and 4 were taken at the Odessa Water tower.
-In Bath HAA were usually measured at 570 Main Street and the required additional sampling was done in quarter 3 and 4 at Bath STP.
+The standard for HAAs has been established at 80 μg/l (fourquarter moving average, RAA) and will be in force on January 1st, 2020.
+To gain information about peak values in the distribution system the Ministry asked Drinking Water System Owners to take monitoring samples in the "middle" of the distribution system in 2019.
+In Fairfield HAA were sampled at 5 Main Street Hydrant, the Odessa Water tower and the Booster Station, as requested by the Ministry.
+In Bath HAA were measured at 570 Main Street and at Bath STP.

-At all sampling points in the distribution system in Fairfield and in Bath the average concentration was below the established value of 80 μ g/l.
+At all sampling points in the distribution system in Fairfield and in Bath the running annual average for HAA was well below the established value of 80 μg/l.